CidQu/CidQu/README.md

 ### CidQu

-My name is Yavuz, currently at 11th Grade, born in 2005.
+My name is Yavuz, currently at Radboud University Computer Science, born in 2005.

-I like developing mobile games, bots, packages or all kinds of stuff my friends ask me to do.
+I like developing mobile games, bots, packages, or all kinds of stuff my friends ask me to do.

-🌊 Huge fan of The Great Wave /nj
+🌊 Huge fan of The Great Wave

 🧟 Currently Working at: Math, Science, you know school stuff.

 💾 Love Playing Games.

-🈲 Languages: English, Turkish, Japanese
+🈲 Languages: English, Turkish, Japanese, and maybe Dutch in the future

 <a href="https://github.com/CidQu">
     <img src="https://komarev.com/ghpvc/?username=CidQu&label=Profile%20views&color=0e75b6&style=flat" alt="CidQu" />